dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 I would not dismiss anything Anais has to say about Rx lightly.
 She is a long-standing Rx veteran and continues to be a positive force in the Rx community.
 In particular, I think we need to pay close attention to the concerns she raises over the damage we might do if we overcomplicate Rx's packaging.

-However, the evidence compels me to disagree with the implication of her rhetorical question.
-My answers to her two questions here are: yes, and no, respectively.
+However, the evidence compels me to disagree with the implication of her first rhetorical question.
+My answers to her questions are:

+* yes, people are demonstrably walking away from Rx because of this
+* yes, even in 2023
+* no

-Yes, clearly people are worried about this.
-We know this because people have complained, and some major projects have abandoned Rx purely because of this problem.
+We know people are worried about this because they have complained, and some major projects have abandoned Rx purely because of this problem.
 They did not do that lightly.
 This demonstrates that yes, people really are worried.

 For what it's worth I'm not convinced it's all about disk space per se.
 Network bandwidth is an issue.
 Not everyone has hundreds of megabits of internet connectivity.
 I live in the UK, which is a reasonably advanced economy, and I can get 1GB internet to my house, but only because I live in a built up area.
 A significant proportion of the population can't get even 10% of that speed.
 And that's in a country with unusually high average population density and a fairly high-tech economy.
 There are plenty of countries where poor connectivity is even more common than here, with no prospect of change any time soon.
 So adding 90MB unnecessarily to a download is a problem for significant parts of the world.

 Even in a world of gigabit internet, web page download sizes matter.
 We added trimming support to Rx 6.0 specifically in response to people wanting to use it in Blazor.
-Bear in mind that in that scenario removed a mere 1MB from the download size, and yet it was a feature people care about.
+Bear in mind that in that scenario, trimming removed a mere 1MB from the download size, and yet it was a feature people care about.
 If 1MB can be a problem, I think it's safe to say that there are still scenarios today where 90MB matters.

 But regardless of what the reasons might be, people are demonstrably worried enough about disk space in 2023 to drop Rx.
 And that means we do actually have to do something.

 As for Anais's second point, no, I do not want to nuke anything.
-It's possible Anais had read some of the other comments (discussed in the next section) where there seemed to be a surprising appetite for completely abandoning all hope of compatibility.
+It's possible Anais had read some of the other comments (discussed here in the [next section](#the-peculiar-faith-in-the-power-of-breaking-changes)) where there seemed to be a surprising appetite for completely abandoning all hope of compatibility.
 Seen in that context, the extreme language of "nuking" is understandable.

 And while I disagree with the premise that 90MB is no big deal, I think Anais offers some extremely important analysis.
 She worries that a solution to this problem could be:

 > worse than the original problem of "Wow there's too many DLLs".
 Please don't make a mess of the Rx namespaces again, we have already been through this, Rx is already confusing enough, we know from the first time around that having "too many DLLs" caused immense user confusion and (for some reason) accusations of "bloat" because "there were too many references" - now we are proposing making it even more confusing

 My conclusion is that we should keep things as simple as possible, but no simpler.
 And that "no simpler" is the tricky bit.

-By the way, it's worth noting that [glopesdev offered a slightly view, but one still focused on how easy it is to understand the packagin](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7627617):

-> I don't buy the argument of counting nodes in a "dependency tree" as a measure of complexity.
-Humans often care more about names than they care about numbers.
-My definition of "sanity" is not just that we have one package, it's that the root of the namespace System.Reactive should not be in a package called System.Reactive.Base.

 I think the problem we have today is that the _great unification_ was, with hindsight, an oversimplification.
 So for me the questions are: